azen-sh/azen-sh/README.md

 ---

 **Azen** is an open-source memory layer you can drop into any AI application.
-Store, retrieve, and search memories across conversations using vector similarity, graph traversal, and full-text search — all from a single REST API or MCP server.
+Store, retrieve, and search memories across conversations using vector similarity, graph traversal, and full-text search — all from a single REST API.

 > Think of it as a long-term memory backend for your agents: persistent, structured, and queryable.